November 6, 2024

 quicksilver - metallic mercury, which is fluid at room temperature.
 Archaic in scientific use, but still encountered in its metaphorical sense to describe things that are shifting, changeable, and hard to predict.

-The word dead also goes back to Old English, but has keep its meaning ever since.
+The word dead also goes back to Old English, but has kept its meaning ever since.
 However, it does occur in a few words and phrases that might surprise you.

 dead-center